tensorflow/community/rfcs/20181217-tf2-random-numbers.md

 global_generator = Generator()

-# This function discards the old Generator object (and the variable within),
+# This function discards the old Generator object (and the variables within),
 # which may be problematic with tf.function because the old object may be
 # captured by a 'tf.function'ed function and still be used by it.
 # A 'tf.function'ed function only keeps weak references to variables,